 Pick your Platform

 You can’t be everywhere at once.
 If you’re a regional WA not-for-profit or artist, your resources are likely already stretched enough without having to deal with social media.
 That’s why you should only pick the places where your audience is, and that you have the resources to tend to.

 Facebook and Instagram are likely going to be the best choices for most regional arts orgs.
-Instagram has a slightly younger, slightly more female audience and requires a picture for every post.
-It’s also pretty hard to link people to different web pages from your Instagram, which can limit it’s effectiveness if you’re trying to bring people to your website or sell tickets.
+Instagram has a slightly younger audience and requires a picture for every post.
+It’s also pretty hard to link people to different web pages from your Instagram page, which can limit it’s effectiveness if you’re trying to bring people to your website or sell tickets.
 Facebook has more overall users (a wider potential audience), does allow you to post links and can be better for busier folks because it has better post drafting and scheduling tools – but it is losing popularity with younger generations.